sameernasir101/candy_virtual_assistant/README.md

 **To Change Voice Male/Female:**

     In line 76 (Candy.py), change 0 to 1 or (in some cases) to 2 to change the voice of assistant.

+**To Change Voice Energy Threshold:**

+    In line 108 (Candy.py), change the value (1500) to get the desired level or you can also turn on the "dynamic_energy_threshold" by uncommenting the line 109.

 -----------------------------------------------------------------------------------------------------------------